Vicevini/vicevini/README.md

 - **💻 Work**

-  - 👨🏻‍💻 Currently working at Forma Turismo.
+  - 👨🏻‍💻 Looking for opportunitties.

 - **🙋‍♂️ Personal**